-A jaunt to Toronto isn’t complete without a visit to the Royal Ontario Museum, known affectionately as the ROM for short.
+A visit to the Royal Ontario Museum, known affectionately as the ROM for short, is a must-do activity in Toronto.
 The hallowed museum underwent a massive renovation a decade ago and is filled with exhibits shedding light on Canada’s interesting history.

 Head to Nathan Phillips Square

 Nathan Phillips Square is the urban plaza that’s home to Toronto City Hall.
 While the large square is great for resting and people watching, its real attractions are the 3D Toronto sign (great for taking those vacation selfies) and ice skating rink (erected in the winter time).